-From the 1st December 2016 a group of local volunteers became responsible for the full running of the library after a decision by NYCC that it could no longer afford to do so.
+In late 2016 a group of local volunteers became responsible for the full running of the library after a decision by NYCC that it could no longer afford to do so.
 The library is now known as Boroughbridge Community Library and Resource Centre and continues to be operated by BACLA (short for Boroughbridge Area Community Library Association, a registered charity the name of which you may continue to see used sometimes in connection with the library).
-The Library Volunteers are the heart of the team but there is also a small committee of Trustees to handle the administration and organisation of the charity’s operations: Judith Burton, Helen Chester, Mike Collins (Jubilee Room Manager), John Helliwell, Ian Hick (Chair), Diana Holmes (Secretary/Manager of library downstairs) , Ian Hick (Chair), Nic Holmes (Treasurer), Barbara Horner (Volunteers Rep) and Robert Windass (Town Council Rep).
+The Library Volunteers are the heart of the team but there is also a small committee of Trustees to handle the administration and organisation of the charity’s operations: Judith Burton, Helen Chester, Mike Collins (Jubilee Room Manager), John Helliwell, Ian Hick (Chair), Diana Holmes (Secretary/Manager of library downstairs), Nic Holmes (Treasurer), Barbara Horner (Volunteers Rep) and a representative from the Town Council Rep.

-The library still operates in partnership with NYCC who provide support for 7 hours a week.
-NYCC provides the books, DVDs, electronic appliances and is our landlord.
-The library sub-lets part of the building to Boroughbridge Community Care, another local charity who you can find out more about here.
+The library still operates in partnership with NYCC which provides the books, DVDs, equipment, support and is our landlord.
+The library shares the building with Boroughbridge Community Care, another local charity who you can find out more about here.

 A team of roughly 30 (at present) trained volunteers run the library on a rota basis, keeping it open for the same hours as previously.
 We are always looking for more volunteers in a variety of roles and, should you wish to join us, you can find out more by emailing us at volunteers@BoroughbridgeLibrary.org.uk.